It’s been about eight months since my last mortgage match-up, so let’s give it a whirl again.

 Buying a Home with Cash Has Its Benefits

 - Cash buyers are more attractive to home sellers

 - Home buying process can be a lot faster

-- No property restrictions to worry about
+- No property restrictions or inspections to worry about

-- Don’t have to pay interest to the bank
+- Don’t have to pay interest to the bank for several decades

 First let’s talk about buying a home with cash.
 This is almost certainly the favored approach of real estate investors and perhaps the mega-rich, though billionaires like Mark Zuckerberg still take out mortgages.